vmware/terraform-provider-nsxt/website/docs/index.html.markdown

     default = "terraform-demo"
 }

+#
-# Create the data sources we will need to refer to later
+# This part of the example shows some data sources we will need to refer to later in the .tf file.
+They include the transport zone, tier 0 router and edge cluster.
+#
 data "nsxt_transport_zone" "overlay_tz" {
     display_name = "tz1"
 }
+#
+# The tier 0 router (T0) is considered a "provider" router that is pre-created by the NSX admin.
+A T0 router is used for north/south connectivity between the logical networking space and the physical networking space.
+Many tier 1 routers will be connected to a tier 0 router.
+#
 data "nsxt_logical_tier0_router" "tier0_router" {
   display_name = "DefaultT0Router"
 }